nfornadimkhan/data_analysis_youtube/README.md

 # Steps Followed
 ## Step 1: Data Collection
 - Get a YouTube Data API v3 key.
 This allowed us to programmatically access YouTube data.
-- Search Queries: Using above described keyword lists (keywords_old, keywords_current, keywords_modern) to construct search queries.
+- Using above described keyword lists (keywords_old, keywords_current, keywords_modern) to construct search queries.
 It's crucial to refine these queries to be as specific as possible.
 For example, instead of just "Mass selection," try "mass selection in plant breeding" to get more relevant results.
+- We created a `youtube_data_fetcher.py` script to fetch the data for each keyword and store the data in the `youtube_data/all_videos_data.csv` file.

-The problem with YouTube Data API is that it has a search quota limit of `10000 per day`.
+- The problem with YouTube Data API is that it has a search quota limit of `10000 per day`.
 Therefore, we have to run the script multiple times to get all the data.
-For this, we implemented a state file to track the progress of the script each time it is run.
-This file is stored in the youtube_data directory.
+For this, we implemented a state file (fetch_state.json) to track the progress of the script each time it is run.
 Each time the script is run, it checks the state file to see if the data for the current keyword has already been fetched.
 If it has, it skips the keyword.
 If it hasn't, it fetches the data for the current keyword.
 This way, we can continue from where we left off and avoid fetching the same data multiple times.
+- The `youtube_data_fetcher.py` script is run 3 times in total in 3 days to fetch the data for all the keywords in the `keywords.csv` file.
+So, keywords.csv file is given as input to the `youtube_data_fetcher.py` script to fetch the data for all the keywords one by one.

-In this way, we fetched 50 videos for each keyword, which is 50 x 66 x 3 = **9900 videos**.
+- In this way, we fetched 50 videos for each keyword, which is 50 x 66 x 3 = **9900 videos**.
-Why only 50 videos? 🤔 Because more than this we find that we mostly get irrelevant videos.
+- **Why only 50 videos?** 🤔 Because more than this we find that we mostly get irrelevant videos.
 As we are analyzing education content, for which videos are not that much available on YouTube.

-Search request: 100 quota units
+- **Search request: 100 quota units**
-Video details: 1 quota unit per video × 50 videos = 50 quota units
+- **Video details: 1 quota unit per video × 50 videos = 50 quota units**
-Total per keyword: 100 + 50 = 150 quota units
+- **Total per keyword: 100 + 50 = 150 quota units**

-Max keywords = DAILY_QUOTA_LIMIT / quota_per_keyword
+- **Max keywords = DAILY_QUOTA_LIMIT / quota_per_keyword**
-Max keywords = 10000 / 150 ≈ 66 keywords per day
+- **Max keywords = 10000 / 150 ≈ 66 keywords per day**

-Max videos = 66 × 50 = 3,300 videos per day
+- **Max videos = 66 × 50 = 3,300 videos per day**
-Days needed = Total keywords / Max keywords per day Days needed = 198 / 66 = 3 days
+- **Days needed = Total keywords / Max keywords per day**
+- **Days needed = 198 / 66 = 3 days**

 Therefore, we need to run the script 3 times to get all the data related to all 198 keywords stated in the keywords.csv file and store the data in the youtube_data/all_videos_data.csv file.

-Used following resources to manage API request quotas:
+👉🏻 **Used following resources to manage API request quotas:**
 - https://thepythoncode.com/article/using-youtube-api-in-python
 - https://peerdh.com/blogs/programming-insights/managing-api-request-quotas-in-python?utm_source=chatgpt.com
 - https://www.youtube.com/watch?v=TIZRskDMyA4
 - https://realpython.com/api-integration-in-python/

 ## Step 2: Data Cleaning & Preprocessing
 - Remove duplicate entries to ensure data quality